fibetus/WebSnake/README.md

 ## Development

 This project follows TDD and a modular design pattern, separating the game logic from the UI implementation.
+Now we also have Django implementation!
 This makes it easy to:

 1. Extend the game with new features
 2. Test the game logic independently